Omega 3 Fatty Acids Essential for Your Health

 Some fish have high mercury.
 This includes types like tuna.
 Mercury is bad for pregnant women and kids22.
 Always talk to a doctor before starting omega-3 pills.

 The FDA gave the okay to two omega-3 fatty acid meds for high triglycerides and to lower heart issue risks23.
 But, mixing statins with DHA omega-3s might up your LDL cholesterol.
-Doctors should think about going with EPA-based ones like icosapent ethyl instead23.
+Doctors should think about going with EPA-based ones like icosapent ethyl instead.

 omega-3 fatty acids

 To sum up, omega-3 fatty acids are good for you.
 But, you should know the possible risks.
 This is more crucial with big doses or if you’re on certain drugs.
-Always get your doctor’s advice about using omega-3s222324.
+Always get your doctor’s advice about using omega-3s.

 Conclusion

 Discovering the many perks of omega-3 fatty acids shows how important they are.
 With smart food choices and maybe some supplements, we can use the power of omega-3s.
-This sets us on a path to a brighter, healthier future252726.
+This sets us on a path to a brighter, healthier future.

 FAQ